blockdeep/libro/src/critical/Teleport_vs_Reserve_Transfer.md

 - Teleport: Assets are burned at the origin and minted at the destination, requiring full trust in issuance management between both parties.
-- Reserve Transfer: Assets are deposited into a commonly trusted reserve, with a representative derivative minted at the destination.
+- Reserve transfer: Assets are deposited into a commonly trusted reserve, with a representative derivative minted at the destination.
 This approach allows both parties to rely on a globally trusted reserve, from which they can audit issuance.